DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/caterpie.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Pokédex Entry of Caterpie, the Worm pokémon.
 It is 1ft tall and 6lb heavy.
-If you touch the feeler on top of its head, it will release a horrible stink to protect itself."
+If you touch the feeler on top of its head, it will release a horrible stink to protect itself.", "pixelArt": true
 }
 {% endimage %}